How to convert an array to a list in Python

 print(my_list)--OUTPUT--[10, 20, 30, 40]

-- It's highly readable and works on any iterable, not just NumPy arrays.
+• This method is highly versatile since it works on any iterable, not just NumPy arrays.

 Using list comprehension